 When it comes to creating a UX design that can delight and impress users, the user interface (UI) design is one of the most important factors to focus on.
 And, designing a UI that can fit best to the many different sizes of mobile devices, that your target users are using, is a real challenge.

-Adding more to your difficulty, the two leading mobile development companies, Apple and Google are consistently releasing new updates to their mobile operating systems (iOS and Android) that remarkably changes UI design and often changes the way the mobile users use apps and changes their responses.
+Adding more to your difficulty, the two leading companies, Apple and Google are consistently releasing new updates to their mobile operating systems (iOS and Android) that remarkably changes UI design and often changes the way the mobile users use apps and changes their responses.

 If you are an app developer, you need to pay close attention to these updates and take benefit of the new features introduced by Apple and Google in a timely manner.
 This approach will help your designed UI elements in line with the present and future trends.

-Choose right colors and layout
+Choose the right colors and layout

 You need to choose your app’s color palette and design layout wisely.
 Studies reveal that the selection of colors can considerably impact on the conversion rate and overall market performance of your app.
 Different shades cause different reactions in human minds.
-For example, colors like yellow and light blue gives calm and soft feeling to the eyes.
+For example, colors like yellow and light blue give a calm and soft feeling to the eyes.
 And colors like red and orange seem powerful and vibrant.
 Meaning, particular colors can stimulate people to react in a particular way.

 In China, red color is used in most of the websites as the color symbolizes happiness in the country.
 So, if you are building a mobile app for Chinese people, you are most likely to add a pinch of red in your UI design.
 And, unlike websites where you can select both vertical and horizontal layout, you need to use a vertical layout in app design to make browsing convenient for mobile users.

-Follow minimalistic approach
+Follow the minimalistic approach

 The minimalist design approach emphasizes on creating an interface that users can quickly master.
 Some of the most popular apps have followed a minimal UI design approach.
 It helps make your design look clutter-free.
-Also, know as modern user interface, minimal UI design helps deliver a world-class experience to users.
+Also, know as a modern user interface, minimal UI design helps deliver a world-class experience to users.